The lowdown (in their own words...)

 Telephone: 020 3130 8621

-What you'll do:Trainees can tailor their training contract from a range of different seats, including our main practice areas in London, international secondments and our client secondments in London.
+What you'll do:Our trainees can tailor their Training Contract from a range of different seats, including our main practice areas in London, international secondments and our client secondments in London.
 For a global law firm, our London office remains a tightly knit team with an open and inclusive culture.
-You will nevertheless be given significant opportunities to assist on matters that may be multidisciplinary, cross-border and high-profile in nature.
+You will nevertheless be given significant opportunities to assist on matters which may be multi-disciplinary, cross-border, complex and high-profile in nature.
 Trainees are given high levels of responsibility, case management and client contact from an early stage.

 Sponsorship: The firm will cover the cost of the GDL and LPC and provide a maintenance grant of £10,000 for the LPC, £7,000 for the GDL in London and £6,500 elsewhere.
 The firm asks all LPC students to complete the LPC at BPP law school in London.

 Facts and figures

-Trainee places available for 2019: 15
+Trainee places available for 2021: 15

 Applications received pa: 1,500+

-First year: £42,000
+First year: £44,000

-Second year: £47,000
+Second year: £49,000

-Newly qualified: £71,500
+Newly qualified: £78,000

 Apply to:Danielle White